nadav2/hash-github-dirs/README.md

 ```
 You finished set up the service.
 Now you can start sending api requests to the service.
-To do so, you need to make a post requests to the api services.
 ```

 *For calling the getFileContent api, you need to make a post request to the api service.*